A support theorem for Hilbert schemes of planar curves, II: Relative compactified Jacobian for non-versal families

 \section{Relative compactified Jacobian for non-versal families}

 The main result of this section, namely Theorem \ref{nonsing_rel_compjac}, gives sufficient conditions for a relative fine compactified Jacobian of a non-versal family to be nonsingular.
+In particular it allows the determination of the higher discriminants (see Definition \ref{high_discr_def}) for the relative compactified Jacobian of many families of planar curves.
 If a family of curves $\cC \to S$ contains only irreducible curves, then the relative compactified Jacobian is non singular if and only if the relative Hilbert schemes of any length are non singular \cite{S}.
-The if implication is still true for families of reducible curves (as we will show in Corollary \ref{hil_comp}), but the only if implication is no longer true: already in arithmetic genus one, banana curve, or a triangle of lines, give examples of fine compactified Jacobians which can be smoothed in a one-dimensional family, whereas the Hilbert scheme of length two of the curve needs at least a two-dimensional family.
+The if implication is still true for families of reducible curves (as we will show in Corollary \ref{hil_comp}), but the only if implication is no longer true: already in arithmetic genus one, the "banana" curve, or a triangle of lines, give examples of fine compactified Jacobians which can be smoothed in a one-dimensional family, whereas the Hilbert scheme of length two of the curve needs at least a two-dimensional family.
 It should be clear from the proof of Theorem \ref{nonsing_rel_compjac} that the reason for this discrepancy is that certain torsion free sheaves, which, as points of the Hilbert scheme, can be smoothed only in a high dimensional family, cannot appear in the compactified Jacobian because of the stability condition.
 For instance, in the triangle, a torsion-free sheaf is contained in a fine compactified Jacobian if and only if it is locally free outside at most one point.

-The proof of this fact, of independent interest, is based on the results of \cite{FGvS} and a local duality theorem due to T. Warmt \cite{W}, which we now review.
+The proof of this fact, which we believe of independent interest, is based on the results of \cite{FGvS} and a local duality theorem due to T. Warmt \cite{W}, which we now review.
 All the unproven facts here may be found in \cite[Chapter 4]{W} and \cite{FGvS}.

 Fix the following data: \begin{enumerate} \item a planar complete local ring $R= k[[x,y]]/(f)$, with $f=\prod_{a \in \Lambda} f_a$ and $f_a\in k[[x,y]]$ irreducible elements; assume that $k$ is an algebraically closed field of arbitrary characteristic.
 The set $\Lambda$ is the set of branches of $R$, i.e. minimal prime ideals of $R$, and we set $\lambda:= \sharp \Lambda$.
 The normalization $\tilde{R}$ of $R$ is isomorphic to $ \tilde{R}\simeq \prod_{a \in \Lambda} k[[T_a]]$, where $T_a$ is a parameter on the $a$-th branch.
 Observe that $\tilde{R} $ contains $R$ and it is a subring of the total fraction field $Q(R)\simeq \prod_{a \in \Lambda} k((T_a))$. \item a rank one, torsion-free $R$-module $M$, which, up to isomorphism, we can assume to contain $R$ and to be contained in $\wt{R}$: